Arrogance and Apartheid vs Humility and Justice

 The Prophet (peace be on him) defined kibr as:

-Anyone who looks down at others is following the footsteps of Shaytan, and will be with this group.
+Anyone who looks down at others is following the footsteps of Shaytan, and will be with his group.

 The Quran and Sunnah keeps warning us against kibr.
 The Prophet (peace be on him) mentioned:

-The servant will not achieve the truth of his faith until he loves for his people what he loves for himself (Muslim, Imam Ahmed)
+The servant will not achieve the truth of his faith until he loves for people what he loves for himself.
+(Musnad Ahmed)

 This is the opposite of kibr.

-Part of kibr is despising others i.e. having hatred in your heart towards others.
+Part of kibr is despising others i.e. having hatred in your heart towards others and looking down at them.
 Allah Almighty has forbidden this.
-He says in the hadith Qudsi which has been narrated in different that Allah Almighty says:
+He says in the hadith Qudsi which has been narrated in different books that Allah Almighty says:

 ‘Pride is My cloak, Majesty is My lower garment.
 Whoever is competing with Me on these two attributes, I throw him in Hell.’
-(Abi Dawud, Sahih Muslim)
+(Muslim and Abu Dawud).

 Commentators of this hadith noted that the cloak and lower garment – pride and majesty are two attributes of Allah Almighty.
 No-one has the right to compete with Allah Almighty in these two aspects.
 And He uses the example of the garment and cloak to help us understand.

 Just as we don’t share clothes with anyone when we wear them, Allah Almighty does not share these attributes with anyone.
-He will throw anyone in Hell who is competing with Him for these two attributes (Azm and kibriya).
+He will throw anyone in Hell who is competing with Him for these two attributes (Kibriya‘ and Azamah).
 They are for Allah Almighty alone.

 The antidote to kibr